factorwonk/nyctaxifare/README.md

 ## Updated Notebooks

 5. The *nyctaxi_trips_data_analysis_updated.ipynb* is an updated version of **1** to reflect reviewer comments
+6. The *nyctaxi_fare_modeling_updated.ipynb* is an updated version of **2** to reflect reviewer comments

 ## Supplementary Notebooks

-6. The *nyctaxi_createdb* notebook details the extraction, transformation and loadin process
+7. The *nyctaxi_createdb* notebook details the extraction, transformation and loadin process
-7. The *nyctaxi_trips_data_munging* notebook details the data cleaning process
+8. The *nyctaxi_trips_data_munging* notebook details the data cleaning process
-8. *TableauWorkbooks* folder includes excel spreadsheets used for map data
+9. *TableauWorkbooks* folder includes excel spreadsheets used for map data

 ## Presentation